runtools/run/docs/content/reference/events.md

 }
 ```

-Since the `build` method is listening to the event `"deploy"`, it is possible to trigger its execution by doing:
+Since the `build` method is listening to the `"deploy"` event, it is possible to trigger its execution by doing:

 ```shell
 run @emit deploy
 ```

-Quite often, you need to emit an event to a resource while including all its child resources.
-In this case, the `@broadcast` command is helpful.
+Quite often, you need to emit an event to a resource while including all its subresources.
+In this case, the `@broadcast` command is quite helpful.
 For example, with the following resource:

 ```json
 {